Traveling to Alaska

 eclipse night was magical

 There are a few wonderful sponsors on this website that can assist you.
 You can see the aurora from SOME, not all B&B’s.
 You can find a place to stay without having to drive anywhere to see the aurora.
 You can see aurora from some hotels in town, but only if the aurora is strong, active, and overhead.
+You DO NOT have to spend hundreds of dollars to stay at certain accommodations with the “best” view.

 Light pollution will diminish your enjoyment of the aurora.
 Fairbanks has light pollution, and it is getting worse every year due to changing out light fixtures to worse light trespass and to the wrong color for good night vision.
 If you are looking to see the aurora in all it’s beauty away from city lights, then reserve a place on the outskirts of the city, like Alaska Aurora Adventures, Aurora Moose Cottage, or Hygge House.
 Even 30 miles away is close when it comes to light pollution.
 In a darker location, you will see more structure, more color, and details in the shapes and lines of the aurora and in the stars.
 The milky way is easily seen away from town.
 Consider the outskirts of North Pole or Fox if you are driving yourself.